DETAILED ACTION

 Greyscale

-In regards to claim 2 Wyse discloses the adjustable height platform comprises a pair of latches (set of 22/20/70 at four corners of platform 16 as shown in fig. 1) mounted to each side rail (two on each side of the platform; fig. 16), and a pair or corresponding recesses (respective recess receiving pins 20; fig. 1) adjacent each of the opposing sides of the deck for engagement with respective latches (fig. 1).
+In regards to claim 2 Wyse discloses the adjustable height platform wherein the at least one latch comprises a pair of latches (set of 22/20/70 at four corners of platform 16 as shown in fig. 1) mounted to respective side rails (two on each side of the platform; fig. 16) and wherein the at least one recess comprises a pair of corresponding recesses (a recess corresponding to each latch through which 20 passes) adjacent each of the opposing sides of the deck for engagement with respective latches (as shown in fig. 1).

-In regards to claim 3 Wyse discloses each side rail is configured to be supported between the ladder frames in first and second orientations (intended use limitation; orientation shown in fig. 1 and when the rails are turned 180 degrees about the horizontal plane), and wherein the side rail comprises first and second support surfaces (57 and 60) for supporting a deck (16) of the scaffold in the first and second orientations respectively[.]
+In regards to claim 3 Wyse discloses each side rail is configured to be supported between the ladder frames in first and second orientations (intended use limitation; orientation shown in fig. 1 and when the rails are turned 180 degrees about the horizontal plane), and wherein each side rail comprises first and second support surfaces (57 and 60) for supporting the deck (16) of the scaffold in the first and second orientations respectively.

 Claim Rejections - 35 USC § 103